-Why should healthcare organizations care about telehealth?
+Why should healthcare organizations care about the advantages and disadvantages of telehealth?

 When most people think "telehealth," they think video visits.
 But leading telehealth technology is much more than that.
 Cutting-edge platforms optimize patient access across a variety of channels: appointment scheduling, patient-provider communication, telephone triage, symptom screening, and more.